 Two things that don’t mesh well: a day job that requires typing on a keyboard and arthritis pain.
-If you’re one of the many individuals who happen to be served up both of these things on a regular basis, you know you’re anything but lucky.
+If you’re one of the many individuals who have to manage both of these things on a regular basis, you know it can be a challenge!
 Wrist arthritis can be a very painful experience—especially when your daily activities are exacerbating the situation.
 Chances are you’ve tried icing the inflammation and maybe even wearing a brace, but have you tried a topical treatment?
-Rub some Voltaren Arthritis Pain Gel on both wrists at the first sign of a flare-up following the directions for use on the dosing card.
-It’s a powerful, medicated gel targeted to treat the site of arthritis pain.
+Try applying some Voltaren Arthritis Pain Gel on both wrists at the first sign of a flare-up following the directions for use on the dosing card.
+It’s a powerful, medicated gel targeted to treat arthritis pain at the site.

 Another remedy to try?
 Exercise!
 “If you have joint pain because of arthritis, exercise is going to be a beneficial tool,” explains Blake Dircksen, PT, DPT, CSCS, orthopedic physical therapist at Bespoke Treatments Physical Therapy & Fitness in New York City.
 “And the best exercise you can do is one that you’ll do most often and with less pain.”

-That being said, we asked Dircksen to share some of his top picks for wrist exercises for arthritis pain.
+Dircksen also shared some of his top picks for wrist exercises for arthritis pain.
 “The goal with these exercises is to improve function and decrease pain,” says Dircksen.
-Try his exercise suggestions below.
+Exercising your wrists joints promotes range of motion, prevents additional damage, and improves flexibility.1 While arthritis may affect your joints, if the muscles around your joints are strong, you’ll feel better and more supported in your daily activities.1

 [NOTE: Before trying any exercise, consult with your health care provider to be sure these movements are safe for you.]